elmahio/documentation/docs/logging-to-elmah-io-from-console-application.md

 });
 ```

-Breadcrumbs will be ordered by the `DateTime` field on the elmah.io API why the order you add them the the `Breadcrumbs` property isn't that important.
+Breadcrumbs will be ordered by the `DateTime` field on the elmah.io API why the order you add them to the `Breadcrumbs` property isn't that important.
 Be aware that only the 10 most recent breadcrumbs and breadcrumbs with a date less than or equal to the logged message are stored.

 In the example above, only `Information` breadcrumbs are added.
-The `Severity` property accept the same severities as on the log message itself.
+The `Severity` property accepts the same severities as on the log message itself.

 ## Events

-The elmah.io client supports to different events: `OnMessage` and `OnMessageFail`.
+The elmah.io client supports two different events: `OnMessage` and `OnMessageFail`.

 ### OnMessage